mooremic7/Plex-Rating-Sync/README.md

 - This script modifies both your Plex database and music file tags.
 - It's strongly recommended to use the test mode first to ensure the script behaves as expected in your environment.
-- Review the results carefully before applying any changes to your library.

 ## How It Works